emmamaddock/encrypted-login/README.md

-# encrypted-login
+# Encrypted Login System
+*By Emma Maddock, Carleton University, 2020

+## Description
-A login system for a fictional organization that utilizes Role-Based Access Control and encryption to enforce security.
+A Java-based login system for a fictional organization called SecVault, Inc. that utilizes Role-Based Access Control and encryption to enforce security.

+Working on instructions.